Dubai Property Investment: Transport & Infrastructure Guide (2025)

 Driving in Dubai: Road Network and Costs

 For those who prefer the flexibility of a private vehicle, Dubai's road network is modern and well-maintained, though traffic can be heavy during peak hours.
+A robust road network supports commercial activity and residential convenience, factors that underpin the long-term value of Dubai investment properties.
 Owning or renting a car involves several costs.

 Key expenses for car ownership include: